Tony Banks (American football): Dallas Cowboys

 Leading into the 2001 season, Banks was signed by the Dallas Cowboys to replace the recently released and later retired Troy Aikman; however, on August 15, 2001, Banks was abruptly released by the Cowboys who chose instead to go with rookie Quincy Carter.

 Washington Redskins

 Later that year, Banks signed with the Washington Redskins during Marty Schottenheimer's one-year tenure as head coach.
 While with the Redskins, he became the first quarterback to follow an 0–5 start with five straight wins.
 He was released after the season.

 Houston Texans

-Tony Banks signed with the Houston Texans.
+Banks signed with the Houston Texans.
 He was the second-string quarterback for the Houston Texans behind David Carr.
-He claims that he was asked by Houston's coaches not to play too well in practice to ensure that he would not upstage David Carr, who the team had drafted first overall in the 2002 NFL Draft.
+He claims that he was asked by Houston's coaches not to play too well in practice to ensure that he would not upstage David Carr, who the team had drafted first overall in the 2002 NFL draft.
 During his four-year tenure with the team, Banks received minimal playing time.
 On February 28, 2006, Banks was released by the Texans.
 He never returned to the NFL.